MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 | Return value | Type | Description |
 | ------------ | ---- | ----------- |
 | <*index-value*> | integer | The starting position or index value of the specified substring.
-If the string is not found, return the number -1. |
+If the string isn't found, return the number -1. |
 ||||

 *Example 1*